 With this exercise, you’ve gotten to experience what it’s like to go through the LifeBook Online program.
-The summary of all the categories, your Life Vision, could be 1 or 2 pages or however long you’d like.
+The summary of all the categories, your Life Vision, could be one or two pages or however long you’d like.

 I recommend LifeBook Online.
-You get a lot of support for creating your written vision for your life.
-Again, that support includes: steps to follow each week, videos, audios, templates, a private FaceBook group, and weekly calls.
+You get much support for creating your written vision for your life.
+Again, that support includes steps to follow each week, videos, audios, templates, a private FaceBook group, and weekly calls.

 And if you do LifeBook Online, then you qualify for LifeBook Mastery.
-Once you’ve got your vision written out, you’d like to know how to turn it into reality.
+Once your vision is written out, you’d like to know how to turn it into reality.
 LifeBook Mastery covers that.

-I enjoyed doing LifeBook Online, and I’ve enjoyed what I’ve experienced so far in LifeBook Mastery.
+I enjoyed doing LifeBook Online and LifeBook Mastery.
 You get a lot more in both programs than I’ve covered here.
 And you get both of them for the price of one.
 How cool is that?

 Start your LifeBook journey with LifeBook Online.

-I’m not an affiliate for MindValley or for LifeBook.
-I recommend LifeBook because I enjoyed it and I got value from it.
+I’m not an affiliate of MindValley or LifeBook.
+I recommend LifeBook because I enjoyed it and got value from it.
 I think you will, too.